TheM1N9/stella/README.md

 - **Voice Interaction**: Stella can listen to user commands and respond using text-to-speech.
 - **Open Applications**: Stella can open installed applications on your system.
+- **Close Applications**: Stella can close the opened applications on your system.
 - **Web Search**: Stella can perform web searches using DuckDuckGo and provide concise results.
 - **AI-Powered Answers**: Stella uses Google Generative AI to answer questions and decide which functions to call based on user commands.